advancedresearch/the_century_of_satire/pauls-epistles.md

 To reconstruct 2nd century cultural literature context of Roman satire in Early Christian texts, it is useful to critically examine the earliest source about Christianity.

-[Paul's Epistles](https://en.wikipedia.org/wiki/Pauline_epistles) contains of 7 letters written by one person:
+[Paul's Epistles](https://en.wikipedia.org/wiki/Pauline_epistles) consists of 7 letters written by one person:

 1. Galatians (c.
 48 AD)
 2. First Thessalonians (c.
 49–51)